epoz/dts-hackathon-2021/README.md

 The files are contained in a .zip file, size: `591MB` there are `3195 files`.
 All the files are in the root, no sub-directories.
 Filenames are IDS, for example: `will028voor01_01.xml` or, `will028voor02_01.xml`

 So while there are circa 7K metadata records, only 3K TEI files.
-The discrepanyc probably those that are not public domain, and repeated records for authors?
+The discrepancy probably [those that are not public domain](https://dbnl.org/overdbnl/rechthebbenden.php), and repeated records for authors?

-Apart from the filename, we can also find an element /TEI.2/teiHeader/fileDesc/publicationStmt/idno - but that also contains a suffix, for example `wolf016corn01_01` which while the same as the filename does not exactly match the ti_id field in the metadata csv file.
+Apart from the filename, we can also find an element [/TEI.2/teiHeader/fileDesc/publicationStmt/idno](https://tei-c.org/release/doc/tei-p5-doc/en/html/ref-idno.html) - but that also contains a suffix, for example `wolf016corn01_01` which while the same as the filename does not exactly match the ti_id field in the metadata csv file.

 ## TODO